diegolopezgrisanti/measurement-unit-convert/README.md

 # Measurement Unit Converter
 ---
-It is a npm package for converting units, including: Area, Length, Mass, Speed, Time, and Volume.
+It is a npm package for converting units, including: Area, Length, Mass, Speed, Temperature, Time, and Volume.
 ## Install
 ---
 ```